graphnode/SFML.Net/readme.md

 [![NuGet Version](https://img.shields.io/nuget/v/Graphnode.SFML.Net.svg)](https://www.nuget.org/packages/Graphnode.SFML.Net)

+**ATTENTION: The official 2.5 version of SFML.Net has been released.
+Please use that one.**

 SFML is a simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
 It is originally written in C++.

 ## This is not the official .NET binding!
 Please go to [SFML/SFML.Net](https://github.com/SFML/SFML.Net) to get the official .net binding.

+**ATTENTION: The official 2.5 version of SFML.Net has been released.
+Please use that one.**

 ## Authors
 * Laurent Gomila - main developer (laurent@sfml-dev.org)